-Checks should be made payable to the GMU Foundation, Inc. and indicate that the gift is for the AHA/CHNM Rosenzweig Prize.
-Gifts may also be made online at give.gmu.edu, but funds must be specified for the AHA/CHNM Rosenzweig Prize in the comments section.
+Checks should be made payable to the GMU Foundation, Inc. and indicate that the gift is for the AHA/RRCHNM Rosenzweig Prize.
+Gifts may also be made online at give.gmu.edu, but funds must be specified for the AHA/RRCHNM Rosenzweig Prize in the comments section.

 If you have any questions or would like information on alternate methods of giving, you can contact, Amy Lambrecht, George Mason's Director of Development, College of Humanities and Social Sciences at firstname.lastname@example.org, (703) 993-8706.